jersou/mouse-actions/README.md

 * when a device (like mouse or bluetooth earphone ) is added, the cursor freeze while 2 seconds or the mouse_actions program may crash.

+**→ a fix (2023-07-07) disable the detection of new devices from rdev → no crash but new devices may not be usable with MA without restarting it**

+* On PC suspend, the mouse_actions program may crash
+* On wayland, the gesture button event is not propagated if there are no detected gesture #8.

 ## Install / run

 [Download the release](https://github.com/jersou/mouse-actions/releases), the 2